 Mobile Search Is Mainly Local Search

 Mobile users search mostly for local things.
-In addition to shorter search keyphrases, mobile searchers are also locally targeted.
-It is easy to understand – when a user is waiting for the taxi and is looking for a place to dinner, it is most likely looking for things in the neighborhood.
+Mobile searchers are in most cases locally targeted.
+It is easy to understand – when a user is waiting for the taxi and is looking for a place for dinner, it is most likely looking for things in the neighborhood.

 Follow Mobile Standards

 If you are not familliar you can check the guidelines of W3C to see what the current mobile standards are.
 Even if your site doesn’t comply with mobile standards, it will still be listed in search results but it will be transcoded by the search engine and the result won’t be pleasant to see.

 Meta.txt is a file, used to briefly describe the contents of your website and direct the user to the most appropriate version for it.
 Search engine spiders directly index the meta.txt file.